I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetstacklimits.md

 <p>In Windows Server 2003 Service Pack 1 (SP1) and later versions of Windows, callers of <b>IoGetStackLimits</b> can be running at any IRQL.
 For earlier operating systems, the caller must be running at IRQL &lt;= APC_LEVEL.</p>

-<p>Highest-level drivers can call this routine, particularly file systems that have been passed a pointer to a location on the current thread's stack.</p>

-<p>In Windows Server 2003 Service Pack 1 (SP1) and later versions of Windows, callers of <b>IoGetStackLimits</b> can be running at any IRQL.
-For earlier operating systems, the caller must be running at IRQL &lt;= APC_LEVEL.</p>

 ## -requirements
 <table>
 <tr>